Back to Health News & Stories

 Discover How Robotic-Assisted Joint Replacement Surgery Can Benefit You

-During the past decade, advances in robotic-assisted technology have allowed orthopedic surgeons to take joint replacement surgery to an even higher level of success.
+In recent years, advances in robotic-assisted technology have allowed orthopedic surgeons to take joint replacement surgery to an even higher level of success.
 Despite the buzz, many patients still wonder exactly what happens during robotic-assisted surgery and what to expect from this type of procedure.

-The benefits of robotic-assisted joint replacement surgery
+Benefits of robotic-assisted joint replacement surgery at Virtua

 Surgeons have successfully used robotic-assisted technology in joint replacement procedures for more than a decade.
-At Virtua, we use robotic-arm technology to customize your joint replacement surgery to your unique anatomy, which means your replacement joint will fit more precisely.
+At Virtua Reconstructive Orthopedics, we use robotic-arm technology to customize your joint replacement surgery to your unique anatomy, which means your replacement joint will fit more precisely.
 It also means your surgery will require less bone removal and tissue damage than it would with traditional surgery.
 Using this technology results in fewer failed procedures, better alignment and less impingement (damage to the components of the artificial hip joint caused when they rub together during movement).

 Other benefits of robotic surgery include: